They’re gorgeous. Where can I get one?

 every road, river, peak and building wouldn’t be very

-There are probably more cartographers working today than ever before: editorial cartographers, interactive cartographers, land management cartographers, atlas cartographers, government cartographers, all sorts of ‘tographers that make maps that move, maps that stay still, maps that change by the second, maps of eternal things, load-bearing maps, nonsense maps.
+There are probably more cartographers working today than ever before: editorial cartographers, interactive cartographers, land management cartographers, atlas cartographers, government cartographers, all sorts of ‘tographers making maps that move, maps that stay still, maps that change by the second, maps of eternal things, load-bearing maps, nonsense maps.
 Earth has never seen so many maps.

 Huh.
 But they don’t look like the old ones.